openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Transmitters have metadata describing their configuration:

 issuer
-: REQUIRED, URL using the https scheme with no query or fragment component that the Transmitter asserts as its Issuer Identifier.
+: REQUIRED.
+URL using the https scheme with no query or fragment component that the Transmitter asserts as its Issuer Identifier.
 This MUST be identical to the iss claim value in Security Event Tokens issued from this Transmitter.

 jwks_uri
-: REQUIRED, URL of the Transmitter's JSON Web Key Set {{RFC7517}} document.
+: REQUIRED.
+URL of the Transmitter's JSON Web Key Set {{RFC7517}} document.
   This contains the signing key(s) the Receiver uses to validate signatures from the Transmitter.

 delivery_methods_supported
-: RECOMMENDED, List of supported delivery method URIs.
+: RECOMMENDED.
+List of supported delivery method URIs.

 configuration_endpoint
 : OPTIONAL.
 The URL of the Configuration Endpoint.